2018 American League Championship Series: Aftermath

 A year later, both ALCS managers, Alex Cora and A.J.
 Hinch, would receive season-long bans from MLB due to their role in the Houston Astros sign stealing scandal, which alleged the organization used a video camera in the center field seats to observe the opposing catcher as he instructed the pitcher about the next pitch during the 2017 and parts of the 2018 seasons.
 MLB's investigation determined that Red Sox manager Alex Cora, along with veteran player Carlos Beltrán, helped mastermind the Astros' sign-stealing while serving as Hinch's bench coach in 2017.
 Cora and Hinch served their suspensions in 2020; Cora was quickly re-hired by the Red Sox, while Hinch was hired to manage the Detroit Tigers.

 In addition to Houston's sign stealing scandal, an MLB investigation also found the Red Sox' guilty of electronic sign stealing in 2018, though the report noted it "limited in scope and impact" compared to Houston.

 A rematch occurred three years later in the 2021 American League Championship Series, with the Astros getting the upper hand this time, winning the series in six games.

-Alex Bregman would play for the Alex Cora and Red Sox later in his career.
-The 2019 MVP runner-up had prior ties to Boston as his grandfather Stan Bregman was a Washington lawyer who represented the Washington Senators and negotiated the hiring of Red Sox legend Ted Williams as their manager.
-Stan Bregman was also part of the ownership group with George Preston Marshall that moved the Boston Redskins to Washington, D.C., to become the Washington Redskins.
+Alex Bregman would play for the Alex Cora and Red Sox later in his career for one season in 2025.
+Bregman turned down a contract offer from former manager Hinch and the Tigers before signing with Boston.